MilenaGarciaCosta/MilenaGarciaCosta/README.md

 🪴 Hello world!
 ------------------
 My name is Milena and I'm a systems development technician, currently a software engineering student.
+My passion for technology, along with its constant evolution, increases my desire to learn new things to improve the efficiency and quality of everything I do.

 💌 e-mail: <milenagarcia.dev@gmail.com>